 Poach the Pears

-- Place the elderberry wine, sugar, orange peel, cinnamon stick, and cloves in a large saucepan.
+- Place the elderberry wine, granulated sugar, orange peel, cinnamon stick, and whole cloves in a large saucepan.
 Bring to a boil, and continue to boil for five minutes.

 - Add the sliced pears and make sure they are covered by the wine.
 Cover with a lid and reduce heat to a simmer.
 Simmer for 15 minutes until pears are just turning tender.
 Remove the pears (and the orange peel, cinnamon stick, and cloves) and place in a bowl or plate for them to cool.

-- Continue to cook the sauce on medium low heat for another 10-12 minutes until the wine has reduced to a thickened sauce.
+- Continue to cook the sauce on medium low heat for another 10-12 minutes until the wine has reduced and is starting to thicken.
 Allow to cool.
+(The liquid will thicken as it cools.)

 Prepare the Crust

-- To make the crust, I simply used my basic pie dough recipe and cut it in half for a single crust.
-To do that, combine flour and salt in a medium bowl.
-Using a blending fork, cut in shortening until small crumbs form.
-Add water in two parts until dough forms a ball.
+- Preheat oven to 375℉.
+Combine all-purpose flour and salt in a medium bowl.
+Using a blending fork, cut in vegetable shortening until small crumbs form.
+Add cold water in two parts until dough forms a ball.
 Gently knead 3-4 times until the dough is smooth.

 - Arrange the pear slices on the dough, (being as decorative as you desire) beginning in the center and working outward, leaving a 2-inch border of dough.
 Pour the reduced wine sauce over the pears.
 Fold the dough edges up and over the pears.
 The center should remain open.